cpelaezdc/portfolio/README.md

 ### Summary

-Highly motivated and results-oriented Data Engineering professional with over 18 years of experience in the tech industry.
-Proven ability to develop, test, and automate solutions to ensure product quality.
-Skilled in Python, Apache Nifi, Apache Airflow, Docker, SQL databases, AWS, Azure, Git/GitHub, JSON, Confluence, and vbScript.
+I am currently working towards a transition into Data Engineering.
+With over 18 years in the tech industry, my core competencies lie in application support, developing, and testing and automation to ensure product quality.
+As a professional with a strong background in Quality Assurance; my previous experiences has honed my analytical skills, attention to detail, and problem-solving abilities, which are essential for Data Engineering.

 ### Projects